 Well… we already know it’s an increase in muscle volume and mass.

-myofibrillar hypertrophy occurs from myofibrils (long strands in skeletal muscle which contracts) splitting off and forming more contractile units with a muscle fiber.
+myofibrillar hypertrophy occurs from myofibrils (long strands in skeletal muscle which contracts) splitting off and forming more contractile proteins within a muscle fiber.
 This type of hypertrophy is supposedly better for strength athletes as it is conducive to more strength output (Contractile units) rather than purely muscle growth.

 How does hypertrophy work?

-When you weight train, you basically tear down your muscle fibers and hypertrophy occurs as a result of different factors like your anabolic levels, nutrition, and optimum recovery and nuclei.
+When you weight train, you’re basically tearing down your muscle fibers and hypertrophy occurs as a result of different factors such as anabolic levels, nutrition, and optimum recovery and nuclei.
 This is known as myofibrillar hypertrophy as explained above.

 Science has shown that the muscle fibers increase in volume as a result of myonuclei (Control centers of muscle fibers) multiplication within muscle fibers.